Naděžda Kavalírová

 Human Rights

-Naděžda Kavalírová: A Czech paramedic, human rights activist, and former political prisoner who fearlessly resisted the Communist government in Czechoslovakia.
-Born in 1923, she joined the opposition movement after the Communist takeover in 1948 and paid the price with a three-year political prisoner sentence from 1956 to 1959.
-She even participated in a student march to Prague Castle and later led the Institute for the Study of Totalitarian Regimes from 2007 to 2013.
-Her legacy lives on as she served as the leader of the Confederation of Political Prisoners until her passing in January 2017.
+Naděžda Kavalírová is a Czech paramedic, human rights activist, and former political prisoner who resisted the Communist government in Czechoslovakia.
+Born in 1923, she joined the opposition movement after the Communist takeover in 1948.
+Kavalírová’s opposition would see her expelled from all universities in Czechoslovakia and years later sentenced to a three-year political prisoner sentence from 1956 to 1959.

 Artwork by